blamba-de/blamba-content-ingest/README.md

 Please [send a pull request](https://github.com/blamba-de/blamba-content-ingest/pulls) with your files to this repo.
 If you have trouble converting the files, have other cool ideas or other cool assets, please [open an issue](https://github.com/blamba-de/blamba-content-ingest/issues/new).

+Ideally, sort your content into the folders by type and put it in a folder named after your nickname.

 ### Operator / group logos

 <img src="assets/logo596.gif" width="288">